Blue Light Effects

 Besides the sunlight and the flat-panel screens, LED lighting is also the primary source of blue light.
 People are now exposed to more blue light than ever due to the widespread LED applications , which rely heavily on light-emitting diode (LED) technology.

 Unsurprisingly, many eye doctors and health care professionals are now having a growing concern over the long-term effects of screen exposure, as our eyes and screens share close proximity, and we spend a long time looking at them.
-The blue-violet light can pose a significant threat to our eyes and body in the long run.
+The blue light effects eyes and can pose a significant threat to our entire body in the long run.

 Is all the blue light bad for you?